swkeever/skies.dev/content/top-10-cse-courses/index.md

 The goal of a course on programming languages is not to simply teach new languages.
 The goal is to teach _about_ programming languages.
 Programming languages come and go.
-Knowing about programming paradigms allows programmers to quickly pick up new languages because they are familiar with the underlying concepts.
+But knowing programming paradigms allows programmers to quickly pick up new languages because they are familiar with the underlying concepts.
 A course on programming languages will teach you about